puterd/DIY-Bioacoustics.Github.io/README.md

 ![Project Summary](https://github.com/Davincb/DIY-Bioacoustics.Github.io/blob/master/Overview.jpg)

-# Methodologies for Linking Real Design and Real Science:
+# Methodologies for Linking Design and Science:

 The project is being approached through an antidisciplinary design framework.
 The production of the sensor will rely on entangling bioacoustics, citizen science, open source and diy technological development and public science.

 # Anti-Disciplinarity: